Rules Mate

 Summary

 Payday Super replaces quarterly SG contributions.
-Employers must pay super on every payday at the qualifying earnings (QE) rate of 12%, with contributions reaching the fund within 7 calendar days.
+Employers must pay super on every payday at the qualifying earnings (QE) rate of 12%, with contributions reaching the fund within 7 business days.
 STP reports new QE and Super Liability fields.
 ATO cross-matches STP data against fund receipts in near real-time.
 The Small Business Super Clearing House closes 1 October 2025 (no new users) and decommissions fully on 1 July 2026.

 Enforced by